marklogic/marklogic-spark-connector/CONTRIBUTING.md

 This guide covers how to develop and test this project.
 It assumes that you have cloned this repository to your local workstation.

-You must use Java 11 or higher for developing, testing, and building this project.
-If you wish to use Sonar as described below, you must use Java 17 or higher.
+**You must use Java 17 for developing, testing, and building this project**, even though the connector supports running on Java 11.
+For users, Java 17 is only required if using the splitting and embedding features, as those depend on a thirdparty module that requires Java 17.

 # Setup